 [[caption-width-right:350:''"[[OhCrap Oh, no]]... [[MyGodWhatHaveIDone What have I done]]?"'']]

 * In general, how the relationship between Elinor and Merida is.
-The beginning shows that they were very close to each.
+The beginning shows that they were very close to each other.
 But as Merida grew older, she became more and more of something her mother didn't approve of, while Merida only sees Elinor as a major ControlFreak.
 They can hardly have a proper conversation without getting into an argument.

 * In what is often cited as the best part of the whole movie, during a huge argument, Elinor throws Merida's treasured bow into the fire.
 That's what finally drives Merida away.
 Then, ''after Merida's already gone,'' Elinor suddenly turns and sees the bow in the fireplace...and frantically tries to dig it out but it's too late, the bow's already too burnt. [[TearsOfRemorse Elinor starts crying hysterically]] [[MyGodWhatHaveIDone because she feels so guilty.]]